trevorfehrman/React-Curriculum/USE_STATE.md

 `<div onClick={setLightOn} className="App">`

 The reason this is wrong is because `setLightOn` is expecting an argument.
 Wewps!
-Commong mistake.
+Common mistake.
 Well, no problem we'll just pass it one like so:

 `<div onClick={setLightOn(false)} className="App">`